luisparadapereira/farfetch-toggler/README.md

 * You will  be able to manage user profiles, create toggles and services
 * When a user registers he will automatically be assigned the Public profile

+#### Register a new Service
+* Log in with a developer or admin account
+* Go into Manage Services
+* Click on Register a new service
+* Input service name and version (needs to be the same as the assembly)
+* Click on generate token
+* Copy the token and paste it into the APIKEYS file located in the root of the project

 #### Farfetch.PlusApp
 Two main functions
 * *Plus* - Adds 2 to the input number